Everything you need to know about when and where to enjoy a campfire in SA’s national parks

 Then there are parks that sit over 2 Fire Ban Districts, so NPWS makes a call with its dates, normally choosing the earliest start date of the two districts.

-Fire restrictions in national parks are usually lifted just before Easter.
+Fire restrictions in national parks are usually lifted just before the Easter long weekend.
 This means that although it may still be in the Fire Danger Season, campfires might be allowed in the park you’re visiting, as long as it isn’t a Total Fire Ban day.

 This information relates to national parks land only.
 Restrictions under the Fire and Emergency Services Act 2005 may remain on other land.
 For further details visit the CFS website.